Monjurosuchus: Description and history

 Monjurosuchus was first found in China as part of the Early Cretaceous Jehol Biota.
 Named in 1940, the type species M. splendens was the first reptile described from the Yixian Formation.
 The holotype specimen was lost during World War II but was replaced in 2000 by a recently discovered neotype preserving soft tissue.
-In 2007, remains were described from the Okurodani Formation of the Tetori Group of Japan.
+In 2007, remains were described from the Kuwajima Formation and the Okurodani Formation of the Tetori Group of Japan.
 The Japanese material represents a different species of Monjurosuchus that has not yet been named.

 Monjurosuchus was a small choristodere, reaching a total body length of 30–40 cm.
 Unlike related choristoderes, Monjurosuchus has a relatively short neck with eight vertebrae, one less than usual.
 The skull is rounded rather than pointed and is dorsoventrally flattened in all fossils.
 The eye sockets are large and prominent temporal regions extend from the back of the skull.
 The jaws are lined with small, sharp teeth, while the palate is covered in closely spaced tooth batteries.
 One distinguishing feature of Monjurosuchus is the lack of a lower temporal fenestra, a hole in the back of the skull that is common in many other diapsid reptiles, including most choristoderes.
 Monjurosuchus is also distinct in having small spikes on the edge of the squamosal bone at the back of the skull.